xnopasaranx/zmk-config-dactyl-manuform5x6/README.md

 Because I am using huge bricks for batteries I had to design a wristrest which also houses the powerpacks.
 The design was quickly thrown together in tinkercad and is probably neither perfect nor finished.

 # To Do
-* port my keymap from qmk
+* port my keymap from qmk, partly done. mouse keys and traversal layer done, gaming and i3 layers missing.
 * map all leds to a somewhat more convenient array table, so I can address them
-* configure bluetooth, powersaving options (vcc enable and disable when rgb is toggled...)
-* configure how usb hid behaves together with bluetooth (button to choose, when usb is connected... how is second half connected. etc)
-  * I really would like the second half to communicate with the primary half over ble even if it is plugged in to charge...
 * the holy grail: somehow getting my shiny new pmw3360 sensor to work as a trackball...

+ZMK Firmware Features
+* vcc only enabled when rgb is enabled (might need to change this to get pmw3360 to work later)
+* ble working with linux, ble or usb can be toggled via keys

 # Bill of materials
 * 62x MxLEDBitPCB single switch pcbs